Opinion | Trump and Republicans are making the coming covid-19 nightmare worse

 So while some of these governors are gingerly trying to impose some new restrictions and convince their citizens to use common sense, once Biden takes office, measures to contain the pandemic could become even more politicized than they are now.

 Republicans everywhere will be looking to show their anti-Biden bona fides, and the best way will be to reject whatever he asks us to do to stop the spread of the virus.
-Meanwhile, Fox News and conservative talk radio will shout that Biden is a usurper and a tyrant.
-Let’s show him the true spirit of America by having a party, packing the pews, going to a bar, and telling anyone wearing a mask where they can shove it.
+Meanwhile, Fox News and conservative talk radio will shout that Biden is a usurper and a tyrant: Let’s show him the true spirit of America by having a party, packing the pews, going to a bar and telling anyone wearing a mask to just take it off.

 The countries that have successfully contained the coronavirus managed it through a combination of swift and strong government action and a spirit of shared purpose.
 Up until now, we’ve had neither.
 We may, after a hellish next couple of months, get the former.
 But it looks like shared purpose will continue to evade us.